AGhost-7/js-to-source/readme.md

 - `string` _quoteChar_ This will specify what kind of character to use to escape keys in objects and what to use for strings.
 By default, this is a single quote.
+- `boolean` _trailingComma_ If true, will add a trailing comma to objects and arrays.
+Defaults to false.

 ## Overriding the default function serializer
 You can override the default formatter globally.
 A utility function is provided